sunfounder/picar-x/docs/source/ezblock/ezblock_color_detection.rst

 .. image:: img/sp210512_121105.png

 Drag the Video widget from the remote Control page, and it will generate a video monitor.
-For more information on how to use the Video widget, please reference the tutorial on Ezblock video here: `How to Use the Video Function? <https://docs.sunfounder.com/projects/ezblock3/en/latest/use_video.html>`_
+For more information on how to use the Video widget, please reference the tutorial on Ezblock video here: :ref:`ezblock:video_latest`.

 .. image:: img/sp210512_121125.png